wp-plugins/postman-smtp/readme.txt

 == Installation ==

 > Please be aware that if your host provides an internal mail server for you to use (e.g. GoDaddy), there is a good chance they have blocked access to external SMTP servers and Postman will not work for you.
 Use Postman's Port Test utility to determine if your host has a firewal in place.
+If all your ports are blocked, you may want to try the [Postman Gmail Extension](https://wordpress.org/plugins/postman-gmail-api/) to send email over the Web (HTTPS) port.

 = Easy install and setup!
 (Recommended for all users) =
 1. Install and activate the plugin through the 'Plugins' menu in WordPress.